Nellak2017/SE1-Semester-Project/Project_Information/Project_Activities.md

 		- [ ] Pages with Example Content Designed
 	- [ ] __@Designer, @Implementor__: Create Storybook from all components in design system
 		- [ ] _Designer and Implementor Communicate hand off_
-		- [ ] Implementor Writes User Stories using Storybook
+		- [ ] Tester Writes Component Stories using Storybook
-		- [ ] Implementor Hands off Stories to Tester
+		- [ ] Tester Hands off Stories to Implementor

 3. Stories and Tests
 	- [ ] __@Implementor, @Tester__: Write Tests from stories and create components that pass all tests. _Tester and Implementor communicate_.